emilyliao97/pd1-BS-Chen-Liao/LOG.md

 6/8 --- Jane --- Added images to the folder and fixed more errors

 6/9 --- Emily --- Fixed more errors and started working on player class

+6/10 -- Emily --- Fixed up compilation errors in code and added new functionality for player class

+6/10 -- Jane --- Started experimenting with sketching the game